crazyboycjr/apache-drill-tpch-experiments/README.md

 Obviously, memory is not the bottleneck either.
 The I/O seems to be the bottleneck because sometimes the java process reaches more than 262MB/s I/O speed.
 The timing buffered disk read speed is about 265.20 MB/sec measured by `hdparm` tool.

-However, on 100Gbps Ethernet, granularity of 1s interval are too rough, so I write a script which calls `ethtool -S` to read NIC counters to visualize the transient throughput,
+However, on 100Gbps Ethernet, granularity of 1s interval are too rough, so I write a script which keeps calling `ethtool -S` to read NIC counters to visualize the transient throughput,
 ```
 measurements/bench.sh
 ```